crenaz/svg-html-js/README.md

-This is from a fireship tutorial, I'll use other pages for working with the fetch() api.
+This is from a fireShip svg tutorial, I'll use other pages for working through codingTrain's fetch() api tutorial
-.

 *original README below*